hank-ai/darknet/README.md

 # Building

 The various build methods available in the past have been merged together into a single unified solution.
-Darknet now requires OpenCV, and uses CMake to generate the necessary project files.  ==Beware if you are following old tutorials with more complicated build steps, or build steps that don't match what is in this readme.==
+Darknet now requires OpenCV, and uses CMake to generate the necessary project files.

+**Beware if you are following old tutorials with more complicated build steps, or build steps that don't match what is in this readme.**  The new build steps as described below started in August 2023.

 ## Linux CMake Method